psychopy/workshops/source/translators/workOnTranslations.rst

   - Leave a comment only if you think it's necessary (it shouldn't be for translations)
   - Click ``Create pull request``

-Note 1: Leave certain technical terms alone
+Note A: Leave certain technical terms alone
 ----------------------------------------------

 - Technical terms should not be translated: